mortenmoulder/TwitchClipper/README.md

 ```

 ## Few minor things
 This is my first published .NET app.
-I'm a web developer, so please bear with me.
+I'm a web developer, so please bear 🐻 with me.

-1. If you ever need to get the new version of this, you simply need to do `git pull` followed by `dotnet build` and then the long `dotnet publish .....` command.
+1. If you ever need to get the new version of this, you simply need to do `git pull` followed by the long `dotnet publish .....` command.
 2. Edit appsettings.json BEFORE you run the `dotnet build/publish` commands.
 The file will automatically get copied to the `publish` folder
 3. I added MacOS support, even though it downloads the youtube-dl executable for Linux.
 Someone please let me know if it works or not.